-According to the International Ecotourism Society (TIES), 83% of developing countries rely on ecotourism as a major export while others, such as Costa Rica, Ecuador, Nepal, Kenya, Madagascar and Antarctica, also rely on ecotourism as the major contributory factor in their gross domestic product and employment level calculations.
+According to the International Ecotourism Society (TIES), 83% of developing countries rely on ecotourism revenue while others, such as Costa Rica, Ecuador, Nepal, Kenya, Madagascar, and Antarctica, also rely on ecotourism revenue as the major contributory factor in their gross domestic product and employment level calculations.

 With the tourism industry now experiencing growth rates of 7%, the current rebound is not only good news for these aforementioned countries, it is also good news for the protection of natural resources and ecosystems.
 But, with the ecotourism industry growing 5% annually worldwide (representing 6% of the world gross domestic product and reflecting 11.4% of all consumer spending), are other countries really prepared for rising consumer expectations with respect to ecotourism?

 The answer largely depends on the level of consumer awareness concerning ecotourism certifications, cultural and family ecotourism experiences, host community poverty alleviation measures, and mitigation of environmental damage.

 A high-level analysis of the eco-destinations that have the most to gain (or lose) with the rapid rise of ecotourism includes:

 - Costa Rica – has a well-established ecotourism market and voluntary ecotourism certification program.
 Most of the tourist attractions are nature and wildlife-focused family ecotourism activities (e.g. bird watching, flora, and fauna) that are run by local residents and by most criteria, the country has a decent environmental record except for some deforestation controversies.